 The immense geopolitical changes of the last decades have challenged the logic of the traditional disciplines, altered the status of the arts, and interrogated classical aesthetic values.
 With its broad and open-ended embrace of global cultural objects and processes, the GPL seeks to theorize the cultural upheaval of recent times in all of its contemporary richness.
 By questioning the traditional conception of literature as a privileged cultural domain, and of the literary text as an isolatable aesthetic object, the GPL adopts a "post-textualist" approach to culture - including literature - that engages the profusion of diverse modes of production across received boundaries.
 We encourage our students to explore the connections between theory and innovations in other disciplines - anthropology, psychoanalysis, philosophy, art history, film and media, gender and sexuality studies, religious studies, the history and philosophy of science and technology, law - that share an investment in narrativity, structure, communication, and interpretation.

 The submission of a writing sample (nonreturnable, limited to 15-25 pages) is required.
 It should be a photocopy of an essay (nonfiction), preferably a critical or scholarly essay submitted as an academic requirement in a course in literature.
-Writing sample should be uploaded in the Writing Sample section of the application.
+Writing sample should be uploaded in the Departmental Requirements section of the application.